 Your furnace heats your space, but it can’t clean the hot air supplied into your home.
-You might be enjoying the warm and comfortable air flown into your home but still experience the discomfort of soiled and unclean air.
-The solution to such an issue is to install humidifier on furnace.
+You might be enjoying the warm and comfortable air flown into your house but still experience the discomfort of dirty and unclean air.
+The solution to such an issue is to consider how to install humidifier on furnace.

-The first step is to prepare the resting place for the whole-house humidifier.
-You need to carefully mark and cut the holes through which the humidifier will be mounted to the furnace.
+The first step is to prepare the best place for the whole-house humidifier.
+You need to carefully mark and cut the holes where you will mount it.
 The process requires using the right piece of marker and template.
 You’ll likely find every detail about the installation instructions and templates on the humidifier’s installation manual.

 Most instructions will require drilling holes at the corners and then using an aviation snip to cut the holes.
 You have to keep the mounting plate in place before you drill the hole.
 You will then have to attach the mounting plate to the screwed hole using sheet metal screws.

 Use the provided manufacturer’s manual to know the exact location of the humidistat.
-Most humidistats are designed to connect to the cold air return duct.
-Make sure you understand how best the humidistat should be fitted and install it per the manufacturer’s instructions.
+Most humidistats function to connect to the cold air return duct.
+Ensure you understand how suitable the humidistat should be and install it according to the manufacturer’s instructions.

 Cut the hole out as per the instructions, and make sure to connect it to the low voltage before you mount it to the specified location using tin screws.